DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Specialism is assessed via an Occupational Specialism Project (OSP).
 This is a large practical project lasting roughly 30 hours broken down into several assessment tasks and sat over the second half of the second year.
 Specialism makes up 50% of your final grade and focuses on assessing your Skills and some Knowledge from the course such as: Planning for and designing a solution to a problem, fixing code and implementing additional requirements to improve the function, testing and appraising practices.

-Placement is a mandatory part of the qualification, covering over 315 hours at a digital work placement.
-You need to show "good" levels of behaviour throughout your placement through a series of workplace reviews conducted by the college and your employer.
+Placement is a mandatory part of the qualification, covered over 315 hours at a digital work placement.
+You need to show "good" levels of behaviours throughout your placement through a series of workplace reviews conducted by the college and your employer.
 Your course allows one day a week (set at the start of each year) and two two-week blocks per year to help support you with time to do this.
-Placement doesn't affect your grade, but is required to achieve the qualification as a whole, and is used to develop your Skills and Behaviours in the workplace.
+Placement doesn't affect your grade, but is required to achieve the qualification as a whole, and is used to develop you Skills and Behaviours in the workplace.

 Any trips?